JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

     }
     ```

-3. After the `KoinHelper` class, add the `initKoin` function, which you will use in Swift to initialize and start the iOS Koin module:
+3. Below the `KoinHelper` class, add the `initKoin` function, which you will use in Swift to initialize and start the iOS Koin module:

     ```kotlin
     import com.jetbrains.spacetutorial.cache.IOSDatabaseDriverFactory